SS-2005/Strivers-A2Z-DSA-Python/README.md

 This repository contains my personal solutions to the [Striver’s A2Z DSA Sheet](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/) using Python 🐍.

 <br>
 I'm solving the Striver’s A2Z DSA Sheet using Python  — one day at a time.
-All solutions are written with my own logic, no ChatGPT or AI tools.
+All solutions are written with my own logic, no ChatGPT or AI tools

 This repo is to track my consistency and help others looking for clean, beginner-friendly Python DSA implementations